Halton Parks EAB

 Because of this risk, Conservation Halton is proactively addressing EAB on its lands.
 Once a tree is infected with EAB it usually dies within 24 to 36 months and can, in intense infestations, die in less than a year.
 Trees are phenomenal feats of nature’s engineering and so a dead tree can stay standing for many years after it has died and, provide a very valuable habitat for a large number of species as standing deadwood in the forest.
 After they fall, the wood lying on the forest floor provides an equally valuable habitat for another wide range of species that help recycle the trees nutrients back into the soil.

 Trees that are dead are more susceptible to fall; either dropping branches or falling entirely, and while this process may take years to happen after a tree has died, it could happen sooner in stormy conditions or if the tree has rotted more quickly.
 It is much safer and easier to remove trees when they are still alive, or are only very recently dead.
 The longer you wait after a tree dies, it is more difficult, expensive, and less safe to remove it, and the more likely it is to fail.

-Conservation Halton is addressing this challenge in two ways:
+Conservation Halton is addressing this challenge by removing the hazardous dead trees:

 Status of Ash Tree Removal in Halton Parks

 Since 2017, over 23,000 hazard trees have been removed across our properties.

 In 2021, staff continue to identify and remove hazard trees at Hilton Falls and are nearing completion with only the bike trails at the back of the park remaining.
 Staff are actively removing the last of the hazard trees at Crawford Lake, Rattlesnake Point and Kelso Conservation Areas and hope to have these parks finished by the end of 2021.

 Help Protect Our Forests